 I love the grain that came out of these pieces of wood.
 Only using one coat of stain allows you to highlight the beautiful grain and imperfections in the wood.
 These will look very rustic, but the other finishing touches planned for this frame will make it look more sleek.
 It is all about finding that balance.

 Once the three pieces were dry, I cut smaller pieces of wood and nailed them vertically to the back of the frame.
 This connects and stabilizes the wood pallet pieces.
-It is a really simple way to attache multiple boards.
+It is a really simple way to attach multiple boards.

 The deep walnut stain shines beautifully!

-My intitial plan was to keep things simple and just display the pictures on the board.
+My initial plan was to keep things simple and just display the pictures on the board.
 However, I felt that it needed something more.
 If you are making these at home, you can choose to add another component or leave it as is.
 That is the wonderful world of DIY!

 I cut a backing for the picture from gray construction paper.
 This serves a matting around the picture, enhancing the layout.
 I knew I would prefer this idea.